The State of Michigan requires licensed social workers to complete 45 CEU hours every three years. You can earn your CEUs through EMU's seminars.

-Get exposes to a variety of digital communications often resulting in conflict, such as "catfishing", sexting, "trolling", cyberbullying, etc. Explore communication challenges across the aging spectrum.
+Learn about a variety of digital communications that often result in conflict, such as "catfishing", sexting, "trolling", cyberbullying, etc. Explore communication challenges across the aging spectrum.
 Discuss the role of social workers in resolving digital conflicts, while enhancing online communication; educating the risks of the misuse of technology tools; creating education programs focused on responsible digital citizenship; and developing support services for those impacted cyber conflict.
 Includes specific strategies protect yourself and your reputation from digital conflicts.

 An Experiential/Adventure P2P Model for Students on the Autism Spectrum (3) | Tony Alvarez, LMSW

 August 21 | EMU–Livonia

 Develop a skill model for working with students on the Autism Spectrum including training peer anchors/facilitators, developing a support structure for staff and teachers, sample sequences that can readily be applied into your school building.

 These seminars meet 9 a.m.–4 p.m. and cost $99, unless otherwise indicated.